HaakonSvane/MegaGolf/README.md

 | ↳                  | ↳                                | GameStateMachine        | Statemachine and states for the game play.             |
 | ↳                  | ↳                                | Level                                | All level scenes in the game.                                    |
 | View              | - - -                              | - - -                                 | All MGView models.                                                |

+## How to install / compile
+The application runs on all iPhone devices with operating system version 14.1 or higher.
+It is tested on an iPhone Xs operating system version number 14.4.X.
+It is adviced to run the project on similar hardware and software as no guarantee can be made for any differing versions.
+Installing and compiling the source code on another system is not advised as it may prove cumbersome.
+There are two ways of installing the application, either through compiling the source code or installing using Test Flight

+### Building the source code
+Opening this bundle requires Xcode and a macOS operating system.
+This bundle is tested on Xcode 12.4 with macOS 10.15.7 and if it is to be imported to another system, it is advised that the version numbering match these.
+In the root directory of the project bundle lies a info.plist file.
+Depending on the specific details regarding the developer certificate of the target user system, the properties of this list may have to be changed to fit the user credentials.
+This also applies for the code signing settings in the main bundle under target MegaGolf.
+If all else fails, the source code files could always be manually imported to a new blank Xcode project.
+In this case, make sure that Main Interface and Launch Screen File in _Bundle Settings_→ Target: _MegaGolf_ → _General_ are both set to _Main_.
+You may also be promted to manually set the target iOS version to 14.1 because of framework dependencies.

+### Installing via Test Flight
+The project will be available for anyone to download using Test Flight.
+At the top of this document will be a invite code for testing.
+Installing the game using Test Flight requires the user to first install Test Flight from the App Store.
+Entering the provided public beta code is done on the main page of Test Flight by pressing Redeem and entering the code.
+Once this is done, the user will be taken to a beta page for the application where it will be possible to install the game to the local iPhone.